sidddharthhahir/sidddharthhahir/README.md

 ### 📄 AI Resume Customizer

 Built this out of frustration with rewriting my own resume for every application.
 It reads a job description, adjusts emphasis and phrasing to match, and refuses to invent skills you don't have.
 Also tracks applications and exports clean PDF/DOCX.
-This is, genuinely, the tool behind the resume that got me my current role.
+This is, genuinely, the tool behind the resume that got me my last role.

 **Stack:** React · Node.js · MySQL · LLM APIs